hashicorp/field-workshops-terraform/docs/slides/multi-cloud/terraform-cloud/tf-intro/index.md

 ![:scale 70%](../images/git_noobs.png)

-Terraform Cloud can directly integrate with source code repos in GitHub Enterprise, Gitlab, and Bitbucket.
+Terraform Cloud can directly integrate with source code repos in GitHub, Gitlab, Azure DevOps, and Bitbucket.
 This allows you to build simple DevOps workflows with code reviews, testing and approvals.

 https://xkcd.com/1597/